J-F-Liu/toolbox/Linux/fish.md

 ## 配置

-fish starts by executing commands in ~/.config/fish/config.fish, you define your aliases here.
+fish starts by executing commands in ~/.config/fish/config.fish, you define your abbrs and aliases here.

 ```
 nano ~/.config/fish/config.fish